 ABA in the UK

 ABA is becoming increasingly common in the UK as an intervention for autism.
-There are 9 full-time ABA schools - Beyond Autism's two schools, Park House/Tram House; Jigsaw; Quest; Forest Bridge; Avenue; Snowflake; Island Project & Step by Step, serving around 320 autistic children on a state-funded basis at c. £16 million per annum (ABAA4All estimates 2020, based on most recent Ofsted reports, average of known fees used).
+There are 8 'full' ABA schools - Beyond Autism's two schools, Park House/Tram House; Jigsaw; Quest; Forest Bridge; Avenue; Snowflake; & Step by Step, serving around 320 autistic children on a state-funded basis at c. £16 million per annum (ABAA4All estimates 2020, based on most recent Ofsted reports, average of known fees used).
 The first of several planned ABA free schools opened in 2016 in Maidenhead: Forest Bridge.
 In September 2017 Avenue School opened in London's Brent - offering ABA on a state-funded basis.
 More ABA schools are opening or due to open.
 Pre-schools such as Blooming Tree and First Bridge are also based in London.
 Most ABA schools are rated "Outstanding" or "Good" by Ofsted.
 Many other schools - both mainstream and special - are employing ABA professionals alongside their teaching staff, OTs and SALTs.
 Examples include Kings Mill in Yorkshire, Manor, Treehouse and Eagle House in London, Calthorpe Academy in Birmingham, Treetops in Essex and Ysgol y Gogarth in Wales.
 Ofsted/Estyn reports are mentioning ABA as a positive and effective therapy, see Forest Bridge (p.
 3), Calthorpe (p.6), Gogarth (p.9).
 The UK-SBA's recent application for accreditation of its register by the Professional Standards Authority is also a crucial step for UK behaviour analysis.
 If approved, such accreditation will improve consumer protection, raise standards and embed ABA in the UK regulatory framework.

 The campaign ABA Access4All estimates that more than 3,000 autistic children are now receiving some form of state-funded ABA in the UK - whether on a home programme, in an ABA special school, in a special school which uses ABA alongside other disciplines, or with an ABA-trained shadow in mainstream.
 Several Local Authorities, including Southwark, Shropshire, Halton and Leicestershire employ BCBAs and other ABA professionals to help autistic children and adults in schools and other provisions.
 NICE also recommends that ABA professionals be consulted on challenging behaviour.
 (NG11- 1.1.5 et al).